* Styles Offered at Midwest Chinese Martial Arts Center

 he ancient art of Tai Chi Chuan is an amazing healing art, based on the principles of relaxing the body, and reducing the stress and anxiety brought about by daily living.
 The health effects include strengthening the body's bone structure, toning the muscles, increasing cardiovascular circulation, and flushing the body's lymphatic system of toxins.
 The movements can enhance the body's blood circulation and metabolism.
 Unlike aerobics, you do not need to raise your heart rate to a strenuous level when performing Tai Chi Chuan.
 Chi Kung (energy breathing exercises) begin each class, Gim Straight Sword as taught as well.
 This class will benefit all adults reguardless of age, Senior Tai Chi also available, or ask us about S.O.S (Strategy for Seniors), ask us today we will help you. * If application of form is wanted see Chin Na.
 Sifu Winokur began training in Tai Chi with Master Randy K. Li in April of 1990 and has been recognized as a 6th generation disciple in Yang Family Tai Chi.
 More on Yang Style Tai Chi

 This unique fighting style began to take root in the late 1700s in China.
 It was originally developed by Ng Mui - a Shaolin nun - and named it in honor of her greatest disciple, Yim Wing Chun, which means "glorious springtime."
 After the destruction of the Shaolin Temple, Ng Mui began adapting a new system based on Shaolin techniques using simple, direct, and explosive attacks and counters.
 Wing Chun is a simple, compact system with only 3 hand forms (empty hand sets) and 2 weapon forms, which are the butterfly knives and the 6 1/2 point pole (8 foot staff).
 A Muk Jong (wooden dummy) is used in training to strengthen, tone, and condition the arms and can also simulate a person attacking.
 Wing Chun stances and punches are similar to traditional Kung Fu.
 While this style prefers close quarters, jamming and pressing the opponent's limbs,Wing Chun also uses quick, aggressive actions to redirect the opponent's own force against him.
 This is accomplished by the quick, deceptive hand movements and kicks delivered to low, vital target areas.
 Many hand drills are taught, including Chi Sao, the Art of Sticky Hands.
 Using the Chi (internal energy) raising exercises called Chi-Kung, the student develops powerful punches which are effective from 6 inches or less.
 Bruce Lee studied this style under Grandmaster Yip Man, and, with much practice, mastered the 1 inch punch, which can be lethal.
-A talented novice student with correct practice can acquire enough knowledge to mentally and physically defend oneself well within 1 year. * More on Wing Chun Kung Fu
+A talented novice student with correct practice can acquire enough knowledge to mentally and physically defend oneself with about 1 year of regular practice and attendence in all classes.
+Adults 18+ only * More on Wing Chun Kung Fu

 Specialty Programs Offered at Midwest Chinese Martial Arts Center